 Our recent research interests can be divided, with some overlap, into two main directions: development and/or improvements of computational biology methods and their application to the study of problems of biomedical interest.

-Other relevant activities of the group concern the organization of the world-wide CASP (Critical Assessment of Techniques for Protein Structure Prediction) experiment, the involvement in the recently established Center for Life Nano Science funded by the Italian Institute of Technology and the participation to the Italian Epigenomics Flagship Project, where we are co-coordinating the Bioinformatics efforts.
+Other relevant activities of the group concern the organization of the world-wide CASP (Critical Assessment of Techniques for Protein Structure Prediction) experiment and the participation to the Italian Epigenomics Flagship Project, where we are co-coordinating the Bioinformatics efforts.